How To Download YouTube Playlist Using Python

 video_stream = video_streams.first()

-video_name = video_stream.default_filename
+video_name = sanitize_filename(video_stream.default_filename)

 print(f"Downloading video for {video_name} in {resolution}")

-audio_stream = video.streams.get_audio_only()
+audio_stream = yt.streams.get_audio_only()

 os.system("ffmpeg -y -i video.mp4 -i audio.mp4 -c:v copy -c:a aac final.mp4 -loglevel quiet -stats")